kurves/TOM/tasks/README.md

 ![state](https://user-images.githubusercontent.com/84717663/144418735-1d2661cb-50e4-439c-a307-8887016cc4c3.PNG)

-Next up is the "TodoList" component. this component will the parent component for our 'Todo' component.
+Next up is the "TodoList" component.
+This component will be the parent component for our 'Todo' component.
 It takes the todos and renders each individual 'Todo' into a list.

 ![todolist](https://user-images.githubusercontent.com/84717663/144420236-23913051-38a9-42be-af80-74466ebdbdaa.PNG)